FAQs

 Does the policy have age limits?

-Yes, there is no cover under any part if the policy if you are 76 years, or older, at the start of your trip.
+Yes, age limits apply.
+In particular, there is no cover under any part if the policy if you are 76 years, or older, at the start of your trip.
 For information about age limits and mature age cover, please click here.

 Am I covered if I don't have a return ticket?

-No. To be eligible for cover you must hold a return travel ticket for your travel before you depart New Zealand.
+No. To be eligible for cover while you are overseas you must hold a return travel ticket for your travel before you depart New Zealand.

 I am travelling on stand-by tickets.
 Does this count as a return travel ticket for activation purposes?